Bonez07/ADA/README.md

 1 means Monday, 2 means Tuesday and so on

 **Third part - duty requirements**\
 Requirements of the duty - in [4 letter code format](#4-letter-codes).
 Each letter corresponds to a letter in the prefects' 4 letter data.
 A "*" indicates there is no requirement for that letter and can be anything.
 A letter indicates the duty requires a person with that particular letter in that slot.
-When there are multiple options for a certain letter, they should both be put in brackets.
+When there are multiple options, they may both be put in brackets.

 For example:
 **GN means: